ovh/docs/pages/platform/databases/postgresql_tuto_01_connect_strapi_to_managed_postgresql/guide.en-asia.md

 info Visit https://yarnpkg.com/en/docs/cli/run for documentation about this command.
 </code></pre>

-This is a known bug, you can follow the issue here: https://github.com/strapi/strapi/issues/12058.
+This is a known bug, you can follow the issue here: <https://github.com/strapi/strapi/issues/12058>.

-Whe fix it by manually modifying the database configuration file.
+We can fix this by manually modifying the database configuration file.<br>
-Open the config/database.js file.
+Open the `config/database.js` file.

-It must be like:
+It should be similar to that:

 <pre class="console"><code>
 module.exports = ({ env }) => ({